-Rhipsalis pilocarpa are epiphytic, jungle cacti endemic to Brazil.
+Rhipsalis pilocarpa is part of the Cactaceae family and its native range is SE.
+Brazil (to Paraná).
 This plant is on the IUCN list as vulnerable, numbers are declining due to habitat loss and deforestation.